MaddisonM79/pathfinder2e-characters/lilithia-tarnisov/lilithia_tarsinov_character.md

 part of her still reaches, blindly,
 toward the only ones left who might notice the cracks.
 Not to rescue her.
 Not to bring her back.
-But to see her, the real truth,
+But to see her—the real truth—
-before the last piece of her is gone and it is too late to stop It.
+before the last piece of her is gone,
+and it is too late to stop It.